Fair week is over and everyone is settling back into somewhat of a normal routine.

 If you wanted to ride the rides, you should have thought about it when you could have gotten the discount!

-I had considered baking a fresh cherry pie, but why heat up the kitchen.
+I had considered baking a fresh cherry pie, but why heat the kitchen?
 I’ll freeze our cherries for a cooler day – namely Thanksgiving.

 The pages are tattered and worn and I still refer to it for favorite recipes.
 One time I tried to replace it with a new one, but to no avail.
 I think it’s because Americans have changed and so have recipes.
 People are fat, and Betty Crocker must now be lean.